 TFRS 16 introduces a single lessee accounting model for lessees.
-A lessee recognizes a right-of-use asset representing its right to use the underlying asset and a lease liability representing its obligation to make lease payments.
+A lessee recognises a right-of-use asset and a lease liability.
 There are recognition exemptions for short-term leases and leases of low-value items.
 Lessor accounting remains similar to the current standard, i.e. lessors continue to classify leases as finance or operating leases.
+When this TFRS is effective, some accounting standards and interpretations which are currently effective will be cancelled.